 Finally, soaking any legumes you eat will reduce their phytate content.
 Phytates bind to minerals like iron and prevent absorption, so getting rid of them will help you absorb more.

-If you’re getting restless legs often, you should see a doctor.
+If you’re getting restless legs on a regular basis, you should see a doctor.

-Be on the safe side, get checked out, and get a blood test to check iron levels while you’re at it.
+Be on the safe side, get checked out, and get a blood test to check your serum ferritin level (i.e. iron levels) while you’re at it.

 While the cause may be as simple as not getting enough vitamin D, it could be a serious iron deficiency that requires intravenous iron (iron infused into your veins directly).